The STRIDENT Studies

 Improving Crohn’s Disease Treatment

 The STRIDENT studies aim to improve treatment of the commonest complication of Crohn's disease: narrowing of the bowel (strictures).
 These bowel complications often necessitate surgery to remove the affected bowel.
-This research programme aims to demonstrate that intense non-surgical therapy can heal the bowel.
+This groundbreaking research programme aims to demonstrate that intense non-surgical therapy can often heal the bowel and prevent the need for surgery.

 The STRIDENT Studies: Solving the commonest and most neglected complication of Inflammatory Bowel Disease